wavemotion-dave/ColecoDS/README.md

 to be very close to the CV in terms of hardware.
 Often only the IO/Memory was different.
-As such, ColecoDS also allows cartridge and sometimes tapegames from "cousin" systems to be played - namely the Sord M5, the Memotech MTX, the SG-1000/3000, the Spectravision 3x8 SVI, Casio PV-2000, Hanimex Pencil II, Creativision, the Tatung Einstein and the venerable MSX1.
+As such, ColecoDS also allows cartridge and sometimes tapegames from "cousin" systems to be played - namely the Sord M5, the Memotech MTX, the SG-1000/3000, the Spectravision 3x8 SVI, Casio PV-2000, Hanimex Pencil II, CreatiVision, the Tatung Einstein and the venerable MSX1.

 Features :
 -----------------------